ssalonen/qnap-autossh/README.md

 DESTINATION=yoursshuser@your.host.com
 LOCAL_PORTS="21 22 8080"

-# Forward ports to loota.
+# Forward ports to remote host.
 Remote port will be 555 + <last two digits of forwarded port>
 cd /
 # autossh will retry even on failure of first attempt to run ssh.
 export AUTOSSH_GATETIME=0